CourtneyLDavis/MultistateCMR_Spotteds/README.md

 4. We found that inter-annual site fidelity of males varied among wetlands and was positively associated with population density.
 Females exhibited higher inter-annual site fidelity and dispersed further than males between breeding seasons.
 Within breeding seasons, we found that up to 6% of males dispersed to a new wetland each day.

+5. Our study is the first to directly compare amphibian breeding dispersal probabilities and distances at multiple scales and provides a robust framework for improving inference on the spatial and temporal patterns of amphibian movement.

 ## Repository Directory

 ### Data